SVP of Product Strategy

 Birth of a New Species

 We are living in a time of revolutionary change in the world, a time when we can no longer thrive without technology – man without machine.
 And yet, the auto industry and vehicles themselves have remained relatively unchanged.
 With this technological revolution and the fact that man can no longer thrive without machine, it’s time for the industry and our vehicles to take a leap that reshapes everything – even the perception of time, and who controls time.
 Faraday Future is on the verge of leading this leap by reshaping mobility solutions and redefining “performance” far beyond a 0-60 time or the number of cupholders.
-Mike Cooperman, Head of Corporate Communications will present Faraday Future’s vision for the industry and will explain how Faraday Future will allow consumers to live, move, and breathe more freely.
+Nick Sampson, SVP of Product Strategy, will present Faraday Future’s vision for the industry and will explain how Faraday Future will allow consumers to live, move, and breathe more freely.

 About Nick Sampson